Need to talk? Call 1800 882 436.

 What is birth injury?

-Having a baby in Australia is very safe, although it’s estimated that more than 1,000 babies are injured during childbirth each year.
-It can be very upsetting if your baby has been injured, but most birth injuries are only temporary.
+Having a baby in Australia is very safe, although it's thought that more than 1,000 babies are injured during childbirth each year.
+It can be very upsetting if your baby has a birth injury, but most are temporary and will get better on their own.

-Also called 'neonatal birth trauma', birth injury to a newborn baby can include many things, from bruising to nerve damage to a broken bone.
+Also called 'neonatal birth trauma', birth injury to a newborn baby can include many things, from bruising to nerve damage, or a broken bone.
 Sometimes an injury occurs as a result of life-saving procedures.

-About 49 in every 10,000 babies born in Australian hospitals suffer a birth injury.
-Here are some of the types of birth injury affecting babies.
+About 1 in every 200 babies born in Australian hospitals experience a birth injury.

 What causes birth injury?